darealshinji/debian-packaging/video/avconv-git/README.md

 AVConv/AV-Tools
 ===============

-Create a Debian package of the latest AVConv/AV-Tools snapshot with latest libx264, libx265, libkvazaar and libfdk-aac enabled.
+Create a Debian package of the latest AVConv/AV-Tools snapshot with latest libx264, libx265 and libfdk-aac enabled.

 The package will NOT conflict with or overwrite your distribution's libav libraries.